 James and Agnes Wilson had a Land Order and made their first land purchase in partnership with Courtney Spry.
 Together, they leased Portion 772, County of Merivale, Parish of Gladfield.
 The 134-acre lease is dated 1873.
 Later, in 1879, the couple selected land in Allora Parish (Lots 55 and 59) and made a further 200-acre selection in 1884 in the same parish, all known as Allora Exchange Land, part of Goomburra.

 The Wilson’s farmed this land all their lives and James died on the property on 2 May 1907.
 He was survived by his wife Agnes, five married daughters, Christina, Mrs. Henry Gwynne; Mary Ann, Mrs Albert Gartner; Agnes, Mrs Samuel Holmes; Janet, Mrs Allan McLeod and Adelaine, Mrs Edwin Smyth also four sons, David, James, Richard and William.
 One daughter and two sons predeceased him.

-The Wilson family have many descendants today and they have been well respected citizens of any community in which they lived.
 Son Richard was at the Boer War and returned.
-In later years, during the Great War of 1814-1918, no less than 10 grandsons and 2 great grandsons of the family of James and Agnes Wilson answered the call of their country and saw active service, one of whom received the D.C. for gallantry in the field.
+In later years, during the Great War of 1814-1918, ten grandsons and two great grandsons saw active service, one of whom received the D.C. for gallantry in the field.